 When life goes wrong, we fight for what’s right.

 Have you been in an accident where the other party was at fault, whether because of speeding, DUI, distraction, or another reason?
 The Louthian Law Firm can help.
-We have represented injured South Carolinians in motor vehicle collisions and other personal injury suits since 1959.
+We have represented injured South Carolinians in personal injury suits since 1959.
 With our firm on the case, you can rest assured that you’ll get the personalized attention you deserve.

 South Carolina law entitles you to hold the negligent party legally responsible for your medical expenses and vehicle repair bills, as well as any lost wages and other financial losses.
 You may also seek compensation for pain and suffering, or the loss of comfort, care and companionship of a loved one.
 Don’t delay—the deadline for filing a claim can quickly pass, so call the Louthian Law Firm for assistance today.
 If you prefer, you can fill out our online contact form.